 Altogether, Vonavibe are the real deal, all jet fuel and drive without pomp, empty dreams, trick mirrors or shadows.
 Bleed to Life is an honest record.
 It’s full sounding, full of balls and heart, and when we listen to it, we feel like we could do anything, like we matter in a big way, like real life just became paradise.

 Throughout the years, Vonavibe have shared the stage with Phil Campbell and the Bastard Sons, Monster Magnet, Gus G, and many more.
-They signed with Eclipse Records in 2022.
+They signed with Eclipse Records in 2022, and their full-length album Bleed to Life was subsequently released on May 26, 2023.